-With 25 years of litigation experience, C.J.
+With nearly 30 years of litigation experience, C.J.
 Schoenwetter concentrates his civil litigation practice in the areas of general commercial, construction and premises liability litigation, with a special focus relating to Uniform Commercial Code, product liability and tort claims.
 C.J.’s experience also extends to the area of alternative dispute resolution, including arbitration.

 C.J. represents both large and small clients, including Fortune 500 companies, entrepreneurs, government regulatory agencies, lenders, builders, developers and property owners.
 Representative cases include claims alleging negligence, breach of contract, violation of non-compete agreements, as well as enforcement actions on personal guaranties and claims brought under the Uniform Fraudulent Transfer Act.